seva100/stylegan-for-facerec/README.md

     --n_threads <number of parallel threads on the same GPU>
 ```

 This procedure yields roughly 5M images in AfricanFaceSet and 3M images in AsianFaceSet on our side.
-The published lists of video IDs have been collected around January 2022. <!-- and have been actualized recently before this code and datasets release, accounting for deleted or restricted videos.-->
+The published lists of video IDs have been collected around January 2022 and have been actualized in July 2023 this code and datasets release, accounting for deleted or restricted videos.

-* Note (July 28, 2023): the index accesible via the form is currently being actualized to account for deleted or restricted videos.
-The index will be released by the link soon (approx. within 1 week).

 Since we require a .txt file with the list of all images in the Stage 1 and Stage 2 of training, such a list can be compiled via: